CSteinmuller/devdocs/source/howto/contributing.rst

 Rules
 ==============================

-Below are the rules you must abide when contributing to the project.
+Below are the rules you must abide by when contributing to the project.